thomas-franceschi/unix-assignments/reading00/git.md

 Overview
 --------

-[Git] is a source distributed version control system.
+[Git] is a distributed version control system.

 Examples
 --------